Build AXP.OS

 MariaDB [(none)]> GRANT ALL PRIVILEGES ON semaphoredb.* TO 'semaphore'@'localhost';

-if you have an existing database and not set the default character set this will convert it accordingly:
+if you have an existing database and not set the default character this would convert it accordingly:

 SELECT CONCAT('ALTER TABLE ', table_name, ' CONVERT TO CHARACTER SET utf8mb4 COLLATE utf8mb4_general_ci;') FROM information_schema.tables WHERE table_schema = 'semaphore';